Pennsylvania Divorce Laws

 • The marital misconduct of the partners in marital life

-• The chances of each partner in the future to attain income and capital assets
+• The chances of either of the spouses to attain income and capital assets in the future

-• The input by one partner to the raised earning power, training and education of the other partner
+• The input of a partner contributing the earning power, education and training of the other spouse

 • Needs